 Overview

-People living in remote areas, which account for approximately 70 percent of Burma’s total population, lack adequate health knowledge, access to providers, and a reliable electricity supply, which is essential for the operation of medical equipment and storage of vaccines and medicines.
+People living in remote areas, who account for approximately 70 percent of Burma’s total population, often lack adequate health knowledge, access to providers, and a reliable electricity supply, which is essential for the operation of medical equipment and storage of vaccines and medicines.
 The primary treatment options for people living in remote areas are rural health centers, sub-rural health centers, and small private clinics.
-On the other hand, approximately 500 patients from wealthy populations fly out of the country daily to seek higher quality health care abroad.
-Thailand stands as the number one destination, followed by India, Singapore, Malaysia, and Hong Kong.
-For low and middle-income consumers, medical treatment abroad remains out of reach.
+The quality of healthcare services in urban areas has also declined because of shortages of qualified medical staff, supply gaps caused by trade restrictions, and electricity outages.
+Wealthy populations often fly out of the country to seek higher-quality health care abroad.
+Thailand is the top destination, followed by India, Singapore, Malaysia, and Hong Kong.
+For lower and middle-income consumers, medical treatment abroad remains out of reach.

 Leading Sub-Sectors